tomkat-cr/koradi-bingo/README-eng.md

 ## Credits

-This project is developed and maintained by [Omar Tobon](https:/omartobon.com).
+This project is developed and maintained by [Omar Tobon](https://omartobon.com).
 For more information or to contribute to the project, visit [Koradi Bingo](https://github.com/otobonh/koradi-bingo).

 ---

-**Fundación Koradi - Arte que Sana** 🎨✨
+**Koradi Foundation - Art that Heals** 🎨✨
 *Supporting young people in rehabilitation through the healing power of art and community.*